 We offer scholarships for the next generation

 Since 2007, COFI has offered scholarships intended to encourage the next generation of leaders to choose a professional, technical, or trades career in the forest sector.
 Ten $1,500 entrance scholarships will be offered each fall to students planning to undertake post-secondary studies leading to a career in the forest sector.
-For more information, download the application form.
-Applications for 2017 are due March 31.
+For more information, download the scholarship package.
+Applications for 2018 are due March 31.

 1501 - 700 West Pender St.